MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 To delete email addresses for super users and delegated administrators, remove these users by using the [Remove-AipServiceSuperUser](/powershell/module/aipservice/Remove-AipServiceSuperUser) cmdlet and [Remove-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Remove-AipServiceRoleBasedAdministrator).

-To delete personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service, use the following section to raise a request with Microsoft Support.
+To delete personal data in document tracking logs, administration logs, or usage logs for the protection service, use the following section to raise a request with Microsoft Support.

 To delete personal data in the client log files and scanner logs that are stored  on computers, use any standard Windows tools to delete the files or personal data within the files.

 ### To delete personal data with Microsoft Support

-Use the following three steps to request that Microsoft deletes personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service.
+Use the following three steps to request that Microsoft deletes personal data in document tracking logs, administration logs, or usage logs for the protection service.

 **Step 1: Initiate delete request**
 [Contact Microsoft Support](information-support.md#to-contact-microsoft-support) to open an Azure Information Protection support case with a request for deleting data from your tenant.
 You must prove that you are an administrator for your Azure Information Protection tenant and understand that this process takes several days to confirm.
 While submitting your request, you will need to provide additional information, depending on the data that needs to be deleted.